Edward Hempstead

 Edward Hempstead (June 3, 1780 – August 10, 1817) was an American lawyer, pioneer, and one of the early settlers in the new Louisiana Purchase in 1805.
 Born in New London, Connecticut, Hempstead was the delegate in the U.S. House for the Missouri Territory from 1812 to 1814.
 He served as territorial attorney general in Upper Louisiana and in the Missouri Territorial Legislature.
+He is the older brother of Charles S. Hempstead, the first Mayor of Galena, Illinois.

 Accident

 Hempstead was raised in Hebron, Connecticut, where he studied under Rev. Amos Basset.
 He studied law under Sylvester Gilbert when he was eighteen and was licensed in 1801.
-He practiced for a year in Middlesex, Connecticut, then two years in Newport, Rhode Island, then was admitted to the bar.
+He practiced for a year in Middlesex County, Connecticut, then two years in Newport, Rhode Island, then was admitted to the bar.
 He moved to Vincennes, Indiana Territory, in 1804.
 There, he befriended William Henry Harrison, and assisted with Harrison's government of the District of Louisiana.
 When Harrison was replaced with James Wilkinson, Hempstead resigned and moved to St. Louis.
 Hempstead later served with other Governors of the Louisiana and Missouri Territory, including attorney general.

 In 1812, the Territory of Missouri (renamed to avoid confusion with Louisiana) became entitled to a delegate to Congress.
 Hempstead was elected and served a two-year term, declining re-election.
 He returned to private law practice.
 Hempstead alter served in the Missouri Territory General Assembly, rising to Speaker of the House.
+After Edward's election, his younger brother Charles S. Hempstead was forced to move to Illinois.